 The process really isn't that different; you just need a slightly different set of tools.
 Like the restaurant version, it starts with good beef.
 You can grind your own, or just buy fresh-ground beef from a good butcher or supermarket.
 The key is making sure it contains enough fat to get the whole thing sizzling without having to grease your pan.
 Fresh-ground chuck will do, and use a scale if you want to be precise (and why wouldn't you want to be?).

 Unlike with regular burgers, you actually want to work this meat a little bit and help it bind together.
-Some gentle massaging, followed by packing it into 2-ounce balls. is all it takes.
+Some gentle massaging, followed by packing it into two-ounce balls, is all it takes.

-For cooking, I use either a stainless steel or cast iron pan, with my preference leaning towards the former.
+For cooking, I use either a stainless steel or a cast iron pan, with my preference leaning toward the former.
 A wide, straight-sided sauté pan or slope-sided skillet does the trick and cuts down a bit on the inevitable fat spatters.
-You want to preheat the pan over high heat for several minutes—600 to 700°F is what you're going for here.
-Whatever you do, stay away from non-stick.
-Not only will it prevent proper crust development, but it's also unsafe to heat non-stick surfaces to temperatures above 450°F or so—the coating vaporizes.
+You want to preheat the pan over high heat for several minutes—600 to 700°F (315 to 370°C) is what you're going for here.
+Whatever you do, stay away from nonstick.
+Not only will it prevent proper crust development, it's also unsafe to heat nonstick surfaces to temperatures above 450°F (230°C) or so—the coating will vaporize.

-To smash the burgers, I use my favorite Due Buoi wide spatula, using a second spatula to apply pressure to the top.
+To smash the burgers, I use my favorite Due Buoi wide spatula, plus a second spatula to apply pressure to the top.

-Just as they do at the restaurant, the burgers should take under a minute to develop a good crust, which means that even before it hits the pan, you should have a buttered-and-toasted bun, complete with toppings, ready to go.
+Just like at the restaurant, the burgers should take under a minute to develop a good crust, which means that even before they hit the pan, you should have a buttered and toasted bun, complete with toppings, ready to go.
 And, of course, that slice of cheese.

-And onto the prepared bun they go.
-You can mix it up with the toppings, but try and keep it simple.
+Onto the prepared bun they go.
+You can mix it up with the toppings, but try to keep it simple.
 This is a burger that's all about the beef.
-I like sliced onions, dill pickles, some shredded lettuce to help catch any dripping juice (and there will be dripping juice), and a mayo-based condiment (in this case, it's some basic homemade mayonnaise).
+I like sliced onions, dill pickles, some shredded lettuce to help catch any dripping juice (and there will be dripping juice), and a mayo-based condiment (in this case, some basic homemade mayonnaise).